QED0711/wiki_cluster/README.md

 # WikiCluster

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/wiki_cluster`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to the Wiki-Cluster Gem!

-TODO: Delete this and the text above, and describe your gem
+This gem allows users to quickly identify the most relevant topics related to any Wikipedia entry.
+The user only needs to provide a Wikipedia article as an entry point, and the gem will do the rest!

 ## Installation